kzdev-net/kzdev.perfutils/Source/Src/KZDev.PerfUtils/Package/nuget.readme.md

 ## Future Features

 The roadmap plan for this package is to add several additional helpful performance focused utilities.
-These will be forthcoming as time permits, so this first release is focused just on the `MemoryStreamSlim` class.
+These will be forthcoming as time permits.